Demographics of Bangladesh

 Bangladesh is the eighth-most populated country in the world with almost 2.2% of the world's population.
-As per the 2022 Census of Bangladesh, the country's population is 169,356,251.
+As per the final results of the 2022 Census of Bangladesh, the country's population is 169,828,911.
+Bangladesh has one of the highest population densities in the world and is the only country in the world ranking in the top 10 for both population density and total population.

-Bangladesh (previously East Pakistan between 1947 and 1971 and East Bengal before 1947) is largely ethnically homogeneous, and its name derives from the Bengali ethno-linguistic group which comprises 99% of the population.
+Bangladesh (previously East Pakistan between 1955 and 1971 and East Bengal between 1947 and 1955) is largely ethnically homogeneous and its name derives from the Bengali ethno-linguistic group which comprises 99% of the population.
 The Chittagong Hill Tracts, Sylhet, Mymensingh, Barisal and North Bengal regions are home to diverse tribal peoples.
 There are many dialects of Bengali spoken throughout the region.
 The dialect spoken by those in Chittagong and Sylhet are particularly distinctive.
 About (91.04%) of Bangladeshis are Muslims, followed by Hindus (largest-minority) at (7.95%), Buddhists (0.61%) and Christians (0.30%) and others (0.12%) as per 2022 census.

 Bangladesh has one of the highest population densities in the world.
-The total fertility rate (TFR) has been reduced by more than two thirds since Independence.
-The current TFR in Bangladesh is 2.0, globally considered to be a benchmark for replacement level fertility.
+The total fertility rate (TFR) has been reduced by two thirds since its independence in 1971.
+The 2025 the TFR in Bangladesh was surveyed at 2.4 per woman, an increase from the last decade and just above the global average.

-At this TFR, and without migration, Bangladesh's population is expected to soon reach a stage where it neither grows nor shrinks, once the top of its age pyramid fills in.

 Population

-The 2020 total population was 168,827,626 which makes Bangladesh the eighth-most populous country in the world.
+The April 2023 total population was 169,532,362, which makes Bangladesh the eighth-most populous country in the world.